Ahsm123/ETL-Project/README.md

 # Use

-Skal indeholde commands til der kan køres direkte i terminal, og screenshots.
+Skal indeholde commands der kan køres direkte i terminal + screenshots.

 To install and use locally:
 1. Fork the frontend repo